For this blog, I hand over the baton to Mark (@mullionvagrant) as he plans for his trip up north to tackle The Outer Hebridean Way.

 Emergency/Navigation/Health/First Aid

-From my research, there seems that there is good mobile signal and network coverage across the islands hopefully allowing calls and texts!
+Based on my research, there appears to be good mobile signal and network coverage across the islands, which should allow for calls and texts.

-I will be using a range of electronic navigation devices.
-A Garmin Fenix 3 watch, my mobile phone with Hiiker App and a Satmap 10 GPS.
-I always take a compass and map and never solely rely upon technology.
+I will use a variety of electronic navigation devices, including a Garmin Fenix 3 watch, my mobile phone with the Hiiker app, and a Satmap 10 GPS.
+Additionally, I always carry a compass and map, as I never rely solely on technology.

 MIDGES WATCH OUT!